 After registering at the IPO and submitting the questionnaire, applicants are notified by post of the date and time of their substantive interview before the IPO.
 The purpose of the interview is to establish the full details of their claim for international protection.
 Under the revised procedure, applicants from ‘safe countries of origin’ will now undergo their substantive interview within four to six weeks of making their initial international protection application.
 It should also be noted that, pursuant to the relevant regulation, this accelerated procedure may also be applied to any application subject to the need for fairness and efficiency and whereby the International Protection Office considered to be necessary and expedient.[11]
 The applicant may have a legal representative and an interpreter present at the interview, if necessary.

-After the substantive asylum interview, a so-called draft “s.39” report is compiled by the authorised officer based on the information raised at the interview and that provided in the application questionnaire, as well as relevant country of origin information and/or submissions by UNHCR and/or legal representatives.
+After the substantive asylum interview, a draft “s.39” report is compiled by the authorised officer based on the information raised at the interview and that provided in the application questionnaire, as well as relevant country of origin information and/or submissions by UNHCR and/or legal representatives.
 The draft report must then be considered and finalised by a civil servant within the IPO and once this has been done a recommendation is issued from the IPO.
 The finalised recommendation (s.39 report) contains a recommendation as to whether or not status should be granted:

 - If a positive recommendation is made with regard to refugee status, the applicant is notified and the recommendation is submitted to the Minister for Justice, who makes a declaration of refugee status.